Thomas J. Buckley

 Thomas J. Buckley (February 3, 1895 – September 9, 1964) was an American politician who served as Massachusetts Auditor from 1941 to 1964.

-Buckley died of a heart attack on the day before the 1964 primary election.
+Prior to becoming state auditor, Buckley was an auditor for the Rug-O-Vator Company and a former WPA bookkeeper.
+He had never held public office and his victory was believed to be helped by voters who confused him with former state auditor Thomas H. Buckley, to whom he was not related.

-Buckley was not a relative of Thomas H. Buckley, who also served as Massachusetts Auditor (1935–1939).
+Buckley died of a heart attack. on the day before the 1964 primary election.